Her motto is: Talking Textiles - Crafting Community - Stitching Stories.

 This is the first column in a series inspired by the Black Panther movie.
 Anyone who has seen it would know that the costume design plays a huge role in making this movie such a success.
 Costume designer Ruth E. Carter and movie director Ryan Coogler went to great lengths to ensure that the tribal references in the movie are as authentic as possible.
-In the next few columns I will look at the tribes referenced in the film, starting with the Basotho tribe from the tiny mountainous country of Lesotho in Southern Africa.
+In the next few columns I will look at the tribes referenced in the film, starting with the Basotho tribe from the tiny mountainous country of Lesotho in Southern Africa and their Basotho blankets.

 Lesotho is a landlocked country surrounded by South Africa and is the highest country in the world with an average altitude of 2100 meters above sea level.
 It is also one of the few countries in the world that has a homogeneous population with 99% of the people belonging to the Basotho ethnic group and speaking a single language called Sesotho.
 Three quarters of the population live in rural conditions.
 Lesotho experiences harsh cold winters with snow and the famous Basotho blankets are used as protection against this unforgiving climate.
 The country became independent from Britain in 1966 and is a constitutional monarchy ruled by King Letsi III.